jrsinclair/mazes-presentation/presentation.md

 ---

-## What if there are no adjacent unconnected rooms?
+## What about the exit condition?

 Note: Now, it might be that there are no unconnected rooms left adjacent to the current room.
 That means we've gone as far as we can along this path.
+We've reached our exit condition.

 ---